Financial close process: why it's broken and how to fix it

 Here’s something that both finance team and other staff can agree on: expense reports are terrible.
 There’s so much data entry and double-handling, and the simplest error can add hours to close time.

-Good spend platforms let you digitise and automate the expense process.
+Good spend platforms let you digitize and automate the expense process.
 As we saw above, bad data can block automation and make finance teams crazy.
 And for expenses, the best way to ensure good data is to make claims at the time of purchase.

 Instead of waiting until the end of the month and filing 10 expense claims at once, employees can simply enter a purchase into their mobile app the moment they make it.
 They then take a photo of their receipt, and there’s nothing more to worry about.